momimomo/Effervescent-Pipes/README.md

 -ChatGPT4

 ### What it does
-Currently it spawns 114 shapes that will be later used.
-They will be later used to have fun with Wave Function Collapse in 3D.
+Currently it spawns 114 shapes that will be later used to have fun with Wave Function Collapse in 3D.

 ## Installation
 Install the dependencies of this project using `npm install` or `npm ci`